-No Place Name Address/location Statement of significance Physical Description Management Category The place has historic value for its association with periods of growth in the Bassendean district.
-From the initial construction in 1906, the school facilities have had to respond to the demands of a changing population.
-The place has social value to the many members of the community past and present who have been associated with the school since 1906.
-The school contributes to the community sense of place for its continuity of purpose since 1906 and as a demonstration of the community commitment to the district through the periods of activism by the wider community on behalf of the school community. entrance is a corrugated metal clad awning.
+N Place Name Address/location Statement of significance Physical Description Management Category periods of activism by the wider entrance is a corrugated metal clad awning.
 To the west of front entrance are two windows, each of which are timber framed two-over-two pane sash windows with timber framed fanlights and a rendered sill.
 To the immediate east side of front entrance is a group of three windows, evenly spaced, which are all timber framed two-over-two paned sash windows with a timber framed fanlight and rendered sill.
 The remaining eight windows, spaced at varying intervals along the façade, are all timber framed six-over-six sash windows with a timber framed six pane window above and a rendered sill beneath.
-Running between windows four-seven on the east side of Category
+Running between